epicchainlabs/epicchain-graphical-wizard/docs/storage-schema-overview.md

-# Neo Smart Contract Debugger Storage Schema
+# EpicChain Smart Contract Debugger Storage Schema

-Version 3.3 of the Neo Smart Contract Debugger adds support for decoding the key/item byte streams in contract storage into higher-order types.
+Version 3.3 of the EpicChain Smart Contract Debugger adds support for decoding the key/item byte streams in contract storage into higher-order types.
 This makes it easier for developers to understand what is happening inside their contracts.